JohnGeorge/AVL-Tree/README.md

 # AVL-Tree
 AVL-tree implemented in Java

+###Add node
-###To add a node to the tree first create an instance of the BinaryTree class and run the add() method with the value of the node as an argument.
+To add a node to the tree first create an instance of the BinaryTree class and run the add() method with the value of the node as an argument.
 ```java
 BinaryTree bt = new BinaryTree();
 bt.add(5);
 ```
+###Delete node

-###To delete a node simply run the delete() method on the tree instance with the value to delete as argument.
+To delete a node simply run the delete() method on the tree instance with the value to delete as argument.
 ```java
 bt.delete(5);
 ```